mlochbaum/bencharray/README.md

 # Array language benchmarks

 This benchmark suite is used as a reference for BQN development.
-It has precise within-language benchmarks and a finicky (lots of errors) [cross-language interface](measure/cross) to BQN, Dyalog APL, and J.
+It has precise within-language benchmarks and a slow and sometimes unreliable [cross-language interface](measure/cross) to BQN, Dyalog APL, and J.

 There are benchmarks for most primitives that have significant performance considerations, mostly focused on rank-1 numeric arrays at the moment.